chinkahshing/eth-node-stress-test/README.md

 # eth-node-stress-test

-These are 2 scripts and 1 solidity conotract that are used to run event listening stress test on node provider.
+These are 2 scripts and 1 solidity contract that are used to run event listening stress test on node provider.

 ## Scripts